Central London gets a deep clean ahead of the Queen's funeral

 - Published

-Focal points in Central London have had a deep clean ahead of the Queen's state funeral.
+Focal points in central London have had a deep clean ahead of the Queen's state funeral.

-Westminster City Council's "Clean Streets" team has been jet washing graffiti and dirt from statues, and removing stickers from lamp posts.
+Westminster City Council's "Clean Streets" team has been jet-washing graffiti and dirt from statues, and removing stickers from lampposts.

 One cleaner, who did not want to be named, said he had been starting work at 06:00 BST, cleaning areas including Whitehall and Park Lane.